eloquent/liberator/README.md

 # Liberator

-*Circumvents PHP access modifier restrictions.*
+*A proxy for circumventing PHP access modifier restrictions.*

 ## Installation